ofrikas/computer-structure-ex-3/README.md

 # Assignment - Homework 3 in Computer Structure

 In this project, I learned about cache simulation, optimization techniques, and binary patching.
 Through implementing a cache simulator, solving the NP-Hard minimal Vertex Cover problem, and reverse engineering a binary file, I enhanced my understanding of computer architecture, algorithm efficiency, and software security.
+This project utilized programming skills in C and reverse engineering tools like IDA.

 ### Assignment - Homework 3 in Computer Structure